Sir Alfred Beit, 2nd Baronet: Award for unique donation

 Beit was made an honorary Irish citizen in 1993, in recognition of his philanthropy, including a 1987 donation of seventeen masterpieces to the National Gallery of Ireland.
 The paintings donated had an estimated value of between IR£50 million and IR£100 million.
 The gallery described the donation as "among the greatest single gift to any Gallery in the world in that generation".
 The Beit Wing of the National Gallery on Merrion Square is named in honour of the Beits, who also served on the board of directors of the gallery.

 When his wife Clementine died in 2005, her will stated that Alfred Beit's diaries should be kept secret until 21 years after Queen Elizabeth II's death or 70 years after Lady Beit's own death, a clause which sparked speculation in the media that her diaries might refer to the private life of The Queen.
 However, it is also typical of such a family to refer in their wills and trusts to a future unknown date that would become well-known, for example the date of death of a public personage.
-She and Sir Alfred are both buried in Blessington, County Wicklow.
+She and Sir Alfred are both buried at St Mary's Church, Blessington, County Wicklow.